mrchrisster/mister-arcade-attract/README.md

 # Mister Arcade Attract Mode
-This script starts a random Arcade game from your collection every 2 Minutes.
+This script starts a random Arcade game from your collection every 2 minutes.
 You can play the game during that time, but it will automatically switch to a new game after 2 mins.
-You also have to turn the script off after usage or else a random Arcade game will start after 2 mins even if you are playing a game.
+When you're done, simply reboot your MiSTer from the OSD (F12) menu - or use the power button!

 # Usage
-To cycle through all MiSTer Arcade cores, copy the following files to /media/fat/Scripts Directory:
+To cycle through all MiSTer Arcade cores, copy Attract_Arcade.sh to /media/fat/Scripts Directory:
-* Attract_Arcade_All.sh
-* Attract_Arcade_All_update.sh
-* Attract_Arcade_All.txt

-Attract_Arcade_All.txt contains a list of current Arcade cores for MiSTer that can be manually edited to suit your needs.
-By executing Attract_Arcade_All_Update.sh you can update the list to include newly downloaded cores.
+## Custom List
+To use a custom list of arcade games to play create /media/fat/Scripts/Attract_Arcade.txt with 1 MRA file - including extension - per line.

 ## Horizontal or Vertical Only
 For a curated list of only horizontal or vertical Arcade Games chosen because they have great looking Attract Screens copy: